kakkapriyesh/CUDA-Implementation-of-PIC-Algorithm/README.md

 Go to the directory and run the shell script

-...
+'''
 $./run.sh
-...
+'''

-The shell script executes following commands a)compile the files (nvcc *.cu main.cpp -std=c++11) b)runs the output a.out(./a.out) c)plots the data from the text file of outputs(PICresult.txt) using python code in (plot.py)
+The shell script executes following commands: a)compile the files (nvcc *.cu main.cpp -std=c++11) b)runs the output a.out(./a.out) c)plots the data from the text file of outputs(PICresult.txt) using python code in (plot.py)